-Melanie White is Senior Lecturer in Social Theory at the School of Social Sciences, Faculty of Arts and Social Sciences, UNSW Sydney.
+Melanie White is Associate Professor in Social Theory at the School of Social Sciences, Faculty of Arts and Social Sciences, UNSW Sydney.
 She is also a fellow of the UNSW Scientia Education Academy.

 Melanie is also Adjunct Research Professor in the Department of Sociology and Anthropology at Carleton University, Ottawa, Canada.